 What about charging?
 Where to charge up, and how long does that take?

-The ZelectricBug is capable of 100+ mph.
-Horsepower is more than doubled.
-Instant, selectable torque means fast feels faster.
+Every model retrofitted Zelectric is capable of 100+ mph.
+But of course Microbuses aren’t aerodynamically suited for land-speed records.
+Horsepower is always more than doubled, sometimes tripled+.
+Instant selectable torque means fast always feels faster.

 What about exporting?
 If I'm outside the US, is that a problem?

 Ok.
-Let's do it.
 What's the next step?